fzyzcjy/flutter_rust_bridge/book/src/contributing/architecture.md

   generalize for other use-cases.
 - `Int64List` and `Uint64List` throws when used on Web platforms.
 They are left intentionally unimplemented by the Dart language developers, perhaps due to the differences between `int` and `BigInt`.
-  This library provides a barebones shim that is missing many features, so please create an issue/PR if the shim is missing a function you need.
+  This library provides a barebones pure Dart shim whose behavior may differ from the specifications, so please create an issue/PR if you notice any significant digressions.
 - Support for the various components of WASM is not universal among browsers.
 Here is a (non-exhaustive) list of trackers for how widely available some of the features are across browsers:
   - [`MessagePort` error events](https://caniuse.com/mdn-api_messageport_messageerror_event)